-Audio ads on Spotify are a powerful way to spread the word about your business or music, and our free voiceover tool makes it easy to get a professionally recorded ad up and running quickly.
-But we know all too well that sometimes writer’s block hits, which makes penning an ear-catching audio script a little difficult.
-To help you break through the block and get started, we recently added new sample scripts right into Ad Studio as you create your audio ad.
-Remember, these scripts are just samples for illustration purposes only, so be sure your final script is in your own words.
+Audio ads on Spotify are a powerful way to spread the word about your business or music, and our free voiceover tool makes it easy to get a professionally recorded ad up and running in record time.
+But we know all too well that sometimes writer’s block hits, which makes coming up with winning audio ad ideas or penning an ear-catching script a little difficult.
+To help you break through the block and get started, we’ve added audio script examples right into Ad Studio to reference as you create your audio ad.
+Remember, these scripts are just samples for illustration purposes only, so be sure your final script is in your own words and brand voice.

-If you still need help getting started, here are our top tips for writing audio ad scripts.
+If you still need help getting started, here are our top tips on how to write an audio ad script.

 » Put your listeners first